 Keywords: pine blister rust fungus, Cronartium ribicola, Ribes spp., Grossulariaceae

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.

 Title: RMRS Other

-Publications: Non-Ribes alternate hosts of white pine blister
+Publications: First report of the white pine blister rust fungus,

 RMRS Publications | Order a publication | Contact Us